planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

 * "Removed Main St. feature"
 * "Renamed First Ave to First Avenue"

-On the other hand, the following commit messages are not so good:
+On the other hand, the following commit messages are not as good:

 * "Made changes"
 * "Added stuff"